 Terminal Ave/Via Station pedestrian/cycling overpass project

 The RPCA continues to advocate for construction of an overpass between Terminal Avenue and the Via Station.
 This project would help provide an active transportation route between the refurbished Train Station (and LRT) and the Trainyards Office and Retail Complex.
 It would also fill in the missing pedestrian/cyclist gap between Alta Vista and the northern side of Hwy 417 (e.g. Coventry Road, Baseball Stadium, and St. Laurent businesses) and is part of the City of Ottawa’s long-term Cycling and Pedestrian Plan network.
 The Board passed motions calling for inclusion of $1.5 million in the next City budget for an environmental assessment – and that the project be considered as a candidate for funding under the federal government’s Active Transportation Infrastructure fund.
 The project has been included in the 2022 draft city budget.
+It was approved in February 2022 at the Transportation Committee to hire a consultant to study potential options.

 Further project proposal details